In This Article

-These same roots are also used to make a medicinal essential oil used to overcome stomach aches and other gastric goodies However, gentian essential oil is also appreciated by perfumers for its floral fragrances tinged with anise and a light a touch of bitterness while offering musky or honeyed facets.
+Besides being used for alcohol, the roots are also processed into a medicinal essential oil to treat stomach aches and other gastric issues.
+Gentian essential oil is valued by perfumers for its floral aroma combined with anise and a touch of bitterness, offering musky or honeyed nuances.

-Regarding masculine or unisex fragrances that use the gentian note, the traditional olfactory family of origin is rather that of woods.
-Thus the gourmet Light my Fire by By Kilian offers a note of gentian which completely shakes up the hearts of davana and coconut to create a heart note full of contrasts around tobacco and smoked woods.
-On the other hand, for Issey Miyaké and her fragrance Nuit d'Issey Austral Expedition 2015, the gentian note will represent the icy universe of the mountains in order to offer a fragrance that draws the olfactory picture of frozen lakes.
+In masculine or unisex fragrances featuring the gentian note, the typical olfactory family is wood-based.
+For instance, the delectable Light My Fire by By Kilian introduces a gentian note that contrasts the davana and coconut heart notes, creating a complex blend around tobacco and smoked woods.
+In contrast, Issey Miyaké's Nuit d'Issey Austral Expedition 2015 uses the gentian note to evoke the icy mountain realm, painting an olfactory picture of frozen lakes.

 While gentian offers a wide range of olfactory possibilities, it appears that, apart from Shiseido's Zen chypre, many aspects of this captivating wildflower remain to be discovered and explored by perfumers, including its chypre facet.

 Fun Facts About Gentian

 - There are over 400 species of gentian worldwide, thriving in diverse habitats such as alpine meadows, forests, and grasslands.

 - Gentian has been used in traditional medicine for centuries, particularly in Europe and Asia, for treating digestive problems, fever, and wounds.